Who's Your Daddy?

 Father Where Art Thou?

 In 1994, I met my birth mother for the first time at the age of twenty-four.
+You can read my article about my birth mother, Judy, HERE.
 I had a free plane ticket that I needed to use before it expired so I decided it was time to track down my birth parents.

 Not knowing who your parents are leaves an empty feeling inside of you.
 I always felt like a piece of me was missing.
 When I made up my mind to get in contact with them, I was simply seeking a connection.
 I wasn't looking for lifelong commitments from them, after all, they didn't know me.
 However, I had hoped that we would be able to get to know each other and then possibly have an ongoing relationship as they are my parents.
 Was that asking for too much?

 Finding My Father